ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 The **Servo Limits** should be adjusted to ensure the gimbal servos don't bind.

-The **Angle Limits** should correspond to the tilt angle of the gimbal itself at the servo limits.
-If you find during testing that your gimbal is not properly remaining stabilised (for example it's over or undercorrecting as you tilt the copter), adjust the angle limits up or down slightly.
+The **Angle Limits** should correspond to the rotation angle of the gimbal itself at the servo limits.
+If you find during testing that your gimbal is not properly remaining stabilised (for example it's over or under correcting as you rotate the copter), adjust the angle limits up or down slightly.

 (These are not really 'angle' limits but how much the servo is commanded